 Because I have epilepsy, I need to make sure I keep my stress levels under control.
 One of the biggest stress relievers for me is writing things down.
 Journaling, along with coloring, helps me with my anxiety, stress, and depression.

-Towards the beginning, when my seizures first started happening, I would keep a journal of everything I did throughout the day, when I had a seizure, how I felt before and after a seizure.
-This allowed me to see what events may have let to the onset of the seizure.
-It also helps me explain to people exactly how I feel before and after a seizure so they can understand what may happen.
+This would help me keep track of when I had a seizure, how I felt before and after a seizure, or if there was something specific that triggered a seizure.
+This allowed me to see what events may have let to the onset of the seizure and gave me more info to take to my neurology appointments.

 Writing down your experiences and emotions can really help you do some self-exploration.
 Journaling can help you get rid of those negative feelings you may be struggling with.
 You can organize your thoughts while journaling and get to the bottom of why you may be feeling the way you do.

 I’ve also noticed that since she’s started journaling, she is coming to me and asking more questions about what is happening with her body.
-I can usually time it to right after she has written in her journal.
+I can usually time it to right after she has written in her journal and has processed, written down, and organized her thoughts and questions.
 As a mom, I love that I can be there for her and help her.

 I recommend journaling once a day.
 Write whatever it is your feeling or have felt throughout the day.
 Let your mind escape without worrying about grammar or being proper.
 Just let all those feelings and worries out onto the paper.
 I promise in a few months you will be glad you started journaling.

 While I journal about my feelings and events that have happened..
-I also use it as kind of a note system.
+I also use it as a kind of note system.
 For instance, when I’m thinking of a recipe and might want to try different variations, I’ll write it down.
-Kind of a weird thing to put in a journal, and not a recipe book, but that’s how I came up with the Unforgettable Banana Bread recipe!
+Kind of a weird thing to put in a journal, and not a recipe book, but that’s how I came up with the Unforgettable Banana Bread recipe.

 Do you journal or want to start a journal?
 I’d love to hear your story.